Background

 More info here: https://meta.stackexchange.com/a/70679/286764

-To include a <pre> tag without syntax highlighting, simply add the class noprettyprint to it.
+To exclude a <code> tag from syntax highlighting, use the class nohighlight.
 E.g.:

 Some stuff inside a PRE tag